cryptostorm/cstorm_deepDNS/README.md

 The powerdns-recursor servers mentioned above are internet accessible.
 That's intentional.
 Anyone who wants to their system to use our DNS servers before they connect can do so.
 They are public DNS servers, and we maintain a full list of all the <a href="https://cryptostorm.is/dns.txt" target="_blank">deepDNS public resolver IPs</a>, which can also be enumerated via a DNS lookup of "public.deepdns.net".
+Obviously, you would need to be connected to <a href="https://cryptostorm.is/" target="_blank">cryptostorm</a> in order to use the transparent .i2p/.onion feature described above.

 For anyone who wants more security than regular DNS offers (which is basically none), DNSCrypt v2 is also supported.
 Server-side, we run <a href="https://github.com/jedisct1/encrypted-dns-server" target="_blank">https://github.com/jedisct1/encrypted-dns-server</a> on TCP port 443 of every DeepDNS IP, and we also supported Anonymized DNSCrypt relays.
 See <a href="https://cryptostorm.is/blog/anondns" target="_blank">https://cryptostorm.is/blog/anondns</a> for more info on that.